Making Exercise Healthy Medicine

 - Send me your success stories and photos showing the principles in action.
 Prizes for best ones

-- Please do not e-mail me saying you are "doing the exercises 10 times" and want me to "tell you how to fix your pain from the forward head."
+- Please do not e-mail me saying you are "doing the exercises 10 times" and want me to "tell you how to fix your pain from the forward head, or from straining to do exercise."
 Here is the answer now: Stop slouching your head and neck forward or forcing and yanking to straighten, and the source of pain can stop.
 It is not the exercises that fix things, it's you.

 - Send success e-mails and photos.
 First make sure you understand everything in the article above.